Serial killer The Serpent, Charles Sobhraj, freed from Nepal jail

 - Published

-A French serial killer linked to a string of tourist murders in South East Asia in the 1970s has been freed from a Nepalese prison.
+A French serial killer known as The Serpent, convicted of several tourist murders in Asia in the 1970s, has been released from a Nepalese prison.

-Charles Sobhraj, known as The Serpent, was released after a court ruled in favour of his age and good behaviour.
+Charles Sobhraj, 78, was freed after a court ruled in favour of his age and good behaviour.

-The 78-year-old, ordered to return to France, spent 19 years in jail.
+He spent 19 years in jail in Nepal for killing two North Americans in 1975.

-Sobhraj, whose story was covered in the BBC drama The Serpent, had preyed on mostly young Western backpackers on the hippie trail in India and Thailand.
+Sobhraj, whose story was covered in the TV drama The Serpent, had preyed on mostly young Western backpackers on the hippie trail in India and Thailand.

 The notorious killer had been concurrently serving two sentences, each 20 years, in Nepal's capital Kathmandu for the 1975 murder of an American woman, Connie Jo Bronzich, and her Canadian backpacker friend, Laurent Carriere.